prabhavk/mst-backbone-repo/README.md

 subtree_size: constraint on the minimum number of non-zero weighted edges in the subgraphs induced by vertex sets $V_S$ and $V_O$

 output_prefix: used for naming output files.
-Default prefix is alignment_mstbackbone
+Default prefix is mstbackbone_output

 Output files: